-ELG Talk about past and present events in their own lives and in their family members.
-They know about similarities and differences between themselves and others and among families, communities and traditions (slight cross curricular links with RE) Year 1 Children can use tenses across subjects to refer to present, past and future events.
+30-50 ELG Year 1 Year 2 Shows interest in the lives of people who are familiar to them.
+Remembers and talks about significant events in their own experience.
+Recognises and describes special times or events for family or friends.
+Shows interest in different occupations and ways of life.
+Knows some of the things that make them unique, and can talk about some of the similarities and differences in relation to friends or family. and others and among families, communities and traditions (slight cross curricular links with RE) Children can use tenses across subjects to refer to present, past and future events.
 Children partake in a lot of discussion to absorb the vocabulary and understanding.
 Children use phrases such as 'now', 'yesterday', 'last week', 'before I was born', 'a long time ago', 'when my parents/carers were young'.
 Children can write in sentences about things they have learnt about the past.
 Children can use timelines accurately.
-Year 2 Children can remember specific dates.
+Children can remember specific dates.
 Children can re-call facts in greater detail.
 Children are able to make links using existing knowledge to own life/experiences.
 Children can explain reasons why people in the past may have acted in the way they did.
 Children can explain what has happened in the past and explain differences.
 Children can sequence given events and famous people chronologically.
 Children can use provided primary and secondary resources to give reasons why people behaved the way they did.
 Children ask questions to trigger their own research.
-Children can 'talk' confidently about a famous person they've studied and explain how they made an impact.
+Children can 'talk' confidently about a famous period and explain how they made an impact.
+They use pictures and writing to show what they've learnt.